Country Grammar (Hot Shit)

-"Country Grammar (Hot Shit)" (also known as "Country Grammar (Hot...)") is the debut single of American rapper Nelly.
+"Country Grammar (Hot Shit)" (also known as "Country Grammar (Hot...) "in the clean version, and released as a single under the title (Hot S**t) Country Grammar) is a song by American rapper Nelly.
 The song was written by Nelly and Jason "Jay E" Epperson, who also produced the track.
 Released on February 29, 2000, as the lead single from Nelly's 2000 debut album, Country Grammar, the single peaked at number seven in both the United States and the United Kingdom and reached the top 20 in Australia, Canada, Germany, and the Netherlands.

 Composition

 The song's melody and chorus were taken from a song popularly sung by children with clapping games called "Down Down Baby".
 On the clean version, the word "shit" is backmasked, and most of the explicit words are replaced by radio-friendly words and bleep-related sound effects.
-For instance, the lyrics "street sweeper baby cocked" in the chorus are replaced with "boom boom baby" due to its reference to a shotgun.
+For instance, the lyrics "street sweeper baby cocked" in the chorus are replaced with "boom boom baby" because the slang term "Street Sweeper" refers to an automatic shotgun.

 "Country Grammar" references Beenie Man's 1998 dancehall single "Who Am I (Sim Simma)" with the line, "Keys to my beemer, man, holla at Beenie Man".

+Music video

+The video features Nelly rapping in front of several key landmarks across St. Louis such as the Gateway Arch and Lafayette Square.
+The video features the St. Lunatics and fellow American rapper Chingy.

 Track listings

+Credits and personnel

+Credits are taken from the Country Grammar liner notes.